AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

 2. Fields include: `tokenName` , `symbol` , `totalSupply` , and `decimals`.

-Now your form is ready for users to fill in the necessary details for their NFTs functionInteraction.
+Now your form is ready for users to fill in the necessary details for their NFTs function Interaction.

-### Write The Functions for NFT Interaction
+### Write The Functions for Create NFT Collection

 Let's write the Create New NFT Collection on MainChain Function